troessner/articles/lessons_learned_from_some_of_the_best_ruby_codebases__part1.md

   private :cmp?
 end
 ```
-Actually this whole chunk of code looks more complex than it actually is:
+This whole chunk of code looks a little more complex than it actually is:

-We define a method called "cmp?" that takes something that will denote the actual comparison and then *other*, so the thing we are comparing it to
+We define a method called *cmp?* that takes something that will denote the actual comparison and then *other*, so the thing we are comparing it to.

-We then check all keys (read: attributes) for the satisfaction of this monster:
+We then check all keys (read: attributes) and if they satisfy this monster:

 ```Ruby
 __send__(key).public_send(comparator, other.__send__(key))
 ```

+What's happening here?

-- *__send__(key)* will basically just return the attribute *key* points to
+- ```__send__(key)``` will basically just return the attribute *key* points to
 - on this value we now call the *comparator*
+- and pass in the value of the same attribute for the object we're comparing to
 - so if we assume *==* as *comparator* for example this whole line boils down to
   ```
     attr_on_object == attr_on_other_object
   ```

-- not so complicated anymore, is it?
+Not so complicated anymore, is it?

-How is this used?
+With this out of the way, how is it used?

 ```Ruby
 def ==(other)